 Substitute for Shortening in Pie Crust: Best Options

+When making pie crust, the best substitute for shortening is Cold Butter.
+Butter produces the most flavorful pie crust with excellent flakiness.
+Cut it into small cubes and keep it ice-cold.
+The water content in butter creates steam that separates layers for a beautifully flaky crust.
 Shortening creates flaky, tender pie crust because it remains solid at room temperature and has no water content.
 It coats flour proteins to prevent gluten development, producing a crust that shatters into delicate layers.
 The substitute must stay cold and produce flaky results.

 Best Substitute